serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 ![](https://user-images.githubusercontent.com/1587005/36131686-dac3658a-1027-11e8-9d5d-4a435f5ae43b.png)

-For 99% of the simulated calls, DynamoDB took less than 15ms; but 1% of the calls resulted in avg of 25ms response time.
+For 99% of the simulated calls, DynamoDB took less than 15ms; but 1% of the calls had high response times which resulted in overall avg latency of 25ms.
 The Lambda execution time was 60ms; the time spent on the Lambda service itself was 90ms on average (we can optimize the Lambda execution time, but not service time itself).

 #### Cold Starts